Channel 5 Broadcasting Limited: Launch

-Growth & Merger Talks (2000 - 2010)
+Growth and merger talks (2000–2010)

 On 27 February 2004, it was reported that Five and Channel 4 were discussing a possible merger.
 Channel 4 and Five announced in November of that year that merger plans were being called off.
 Pearson Television and CLT (which by that time merged with the television businesses of Bertelsmann's UFA to form CLT-UFA) later merged, becoming RTL Group which became part of Bertelsmann and therefore owned the channel, after buying UBM's 35.4% stake for £247.6 million on 20 July 2005.
 The acquisition was approved on 26 August 2005.
 After Holleck became involved, he and McGrath brought on board Greg Dyke (later Director-General of the BBC) as interim CEO during the application and launch phase of the project.

 On 18 November 2005, it was announced that Five had bought a stake in DTT's pay-TV operator, Top Up TV.
 It was said that the investment may lead to the development of new free and pay services on DTT, and other platforms.

 Following this, Five launched two new digital TV channels in autumn 2006 on Freeview, Sky and Virgin Media: Early in 2009, rumours started re-surfacing about Five, Channel 4 and ITV conducting a three-way merger.
 Talks continued into 2010, with and without ITV, however nothing came to fruition.

-Northern & Shell Takeover (2010 - 2011)
+Northern & Shell takeover (2010–2011)

 Five was taken over by Richard Desmond's publishing group Northern & Shell on 23 July 2010 for £103.5 million.
 Desmond pledged to top up the broadcaster's total budget to about £1.5bn over the next five years, including new investment of £50m to £100m a year to boost programming and the equivalent of £20m promoting the channel and its shows in a marketing campaign in Northern & Shell publications.

 The takeover was partly motivated by the opportunities for cross-promotion of Five from Desmond's newspapers (Daily Express and Daily Star) and magazines (including OK!).
 One commentator warned that "readers will be bombarded with references to Five.
 The opportunity for cross-promotion between his publications and TV channel are enormous."